-To toggle between the starting and ending code block braces, press ⌃M.
+To move caret between matching code block braces, press ⌃M.

 To navigate to the code block start, press ⌥⌘[, with the caret anywhere inside the code block.
 If the caret is already at the opening brace, press ⌥⌘[ to jump to the start of the higher code block.